jeanbourgain8/jeanbourgain8.github.io/posts/Substack/Product/Code/System Maintenance/Deep Learning Setup.md

 sudo apt-get install freeglut3-dev build-essential libx11-dev libxmu-dev libxi-dev  libglu1-mesa libglu1-mesa-dev libgl1-mesa-glx
 ```

-Now go to the location where samples folder is installed by default it is installed at ~/
+Go to the location where samples folder is installed by default it is installed at ~/

 ```sh
 cd into the samples directory